gotham29/htm-state/docs/demo4.md

 This demo applies HTM-State to **manufacturing process behavior**
 (e.g., machining cells, continuous production lines, and assembly stations).
 The goal is to detect **emerging drift and pre-fault behavior** using the
-same online pipeline proven in Demos 1–3 — *no retraining or labels required*.
+same unsupervised online pipeline proven in Demos 1–3 —
+*no retraining, labels, or per-machine calibration required.*

 ---